objcio/articles/2014-12-10-debugging-checklist.md

 Sometimes when working with an object, you might end up working with a half-initialized object.
 Because it's uncommon to do any work in `init`, sometimes you need to call some methods on the object before you can start working with it.
 If you forget to call these methods, the class might not be initialized completely and weird behavior might occur.
 Therefore, always make sure that after the designated initializer is run, the class is in a usable state.
 If you absolutely need your designated initializer to run, and can't construct a working class using just the `init` method, you can still override the `init` method and crash.
 This way, when you do accidently instantiate an object using `init` you'll hopefully find out about it early.

-## Architecture

-* Archictecture: 32bit vs 64bit
-  * Things like CGFloat
-  * Do you have a broken format string?

 ## Key-Value Observing

 Another common source of bugs is when you're using Key-Value Observing (KVO) incorrectly.
 Unfortunately, it's not that hard to make mistakes, but luckily, there are a couple of ways to avoid them.